Fletcher13/secrets/README.md

 ### Key Rotation

 The `store.Rotate()` method allows you to generate a new encryption key for the store and re-encrypt all existing data with the new key.
 This is a crucial security feature for regularly updating your encryption keys.

 ## Implementation Details

 Every `secrets.Store` directory contains a `.secretskeys` subdirectory.
 This directory manages the encryption keys for the store.

 ### Key Management

 In the `.secretskeys` directory, you will find:
 - `currentkey`: A single byte file indicating which key number (0-255) is currently used for newly encrypted data.
 - `key<N>`: One or more binary files, where `<N>` is a number between 0 and 255.
 Each `key<N>` file contains the encryption key for that index.
-The first byte of a `key<N>` file indicates the encryption algorithm used (currently, only algorithm 0, AES256GCM, is defined), followed by the key itself, which is intended to be encrypted by a secure system like TPM2.0.
-If TPM2.0 or similar is unavailable, a less secure "unit key" might be used.
+The first byte of a `key<N>` file indicates the encryption algorithm used (currently, only algorithm 0, AES256GCM, is defined), followed by the key itself, encrypted with the key passed in to `secrets.NewStore()`.
+- TODO: Investigate what algorithm(s) to use to encrypt the keys.

 ### Data Storage

 All other files in the `secrets.Store` directory are encrypted user data.
 When `store.Save(path, data)` is called:
-- The `path` is cleaned using `filepath.Clean` and validated to ensure it remains within the store's hierarchy.
+- The `path` is cleaned using `filepath.Clean()` and validated to ensure it remains within the store's hierarchy.
 - The `data` is encrypted.
 - The first byte of the saved data file indicates the key number used for encryption, followed by the encrypted data.

 ### Store Initialization and Key Generation